itdredd/laravel-deal/README.md

 ![Messages](https://i.imgur.com/OOWkkcw.png)

 ## Information
-In this case, I am using Laravel+Vue.
+In this case, I am using Laravel+Vue with Laravel Sail.
 Also used by Laravel Authentication for access control, FontAwesome (icons), TailWind, Axios (for AJAX queries) and SCSS.